ROAD TRIPS MADE EASY

 How do I know if my car can Supercharge?

 All 85 kWh Model S and Supercharging-enabled 60kWh cars are capable of Supercharging.
-Contact Tesla Service at (877) 798-3752 (international phone numbers) if you are unsure if your vehicle is able to Supercharge.
+Contact Tesla Service (international phone numbers) if you are unsure if your vehicle is able to Supercharge.

 How does the Supercharger work?

-Supercharging Model S is just like using Tesla’s Mobile Connector or Wall Connector.
+Supercharging Model S is just like using Tesla’s 40 amp wall connector or 80 amp wall connector.
 Simply park in the Supercharging stall and plug in your Model S using the connector from the Supercharger post.
 Once plugged in, your Model S will initiate charging and the charge port will flash green to indicate that charging has started (this can take up to 16 seconds).
 You will also be able to monitor charging on your instrument cluster or Tesla Mobile Application.